uzerpllp/uzerp-docs/content/setup/manufacturing.md

 Type codes can also used to group stock for analysis purposes in conjunction with Product Groups.

-However, the type code of an item is also used in conjunction with [[Actions|manufacturing_setup#warehouse-management_actions-transfer-rules]] to determine which actions are taken when specific procedures are called for a particular stock item when using manufacturing management or sub-contracting.
+However, the type code of an item is also used in conjunction with [Actions]({{< ref "#actions-transfer-rules" >}}) to determine which actions are taken when specific procedures are called for a particular stock item when using manufacturing management or sub-contracting.
 In particular, actions control where stock is put on Works Order completion, whether parts used are backflushed and where to issue excess usage.

 *  Type code - a short code for the stock type
 *  Description - full description